EtienneMueller/razer-blade-data-science/README.md

 #### Single Boot

 If you are using Ubuntu as a single OS as described before, it will still recognize the system as dual boot due to the recovery partition and always load the grub bootloader on startup.
-After opening the grub config file with ```sudo nano /etc/default/grub``` I would add/edit it like this:
+After opening the grub config file with ```sudo nano /etc/default/grub``` I used following settings:

 ```markdown
 GRUB_DEFAULT=0